Family Tree Gift Experience: Research Day

 - The gift recipient will be accompanied by their own personal genealogist during the Research Day.

-- As the Research Day concentrates on early 19th century resources, this experience may not be suitable for individuals who have not got back so far.
+- As the Research Day concentrates on early 19th century resources, this experience will not be suitable for individuals who have not got back so far or who have research going back to the 18th and 17th century etc.

 - Contact us before you order if you are not sure.

-- The Gift Recipient will need to prepare a Research Plan (see below) for this experience so the genealogist can advise them properly and find suitable records.
+- The Gift Recipient should prepare a Research Plan (see below) for this experience so the genealogist can advise them properly and find suitable records.

 Help for Gift Recipients Who Are Stuck With Their Research